 Until recently, families had few treatment options for this condition, all of which involved major brain surgery to remove the part of the brain causing the seizures.

 But doctors at Children’s National Hospital have developed a successful alternative to major brain surgery for infants less than 3 months of age – making precise, controlled strokes in your baby’s brain that mimics surgery to stop the seizures.
 Through our multidisciplinary team of neonatal neurologists, neurointerventional radiologists, neonatologists, neurosurgeons and our Level IV Pediatric Epilepsy Center, we can provide this minimally-invasive option to stop your baby from having seizures.

 We are the only program in the world offering this unique treatment option.

 Choosing Children’s National for Hemimegalencephaly Care

 Babies born with hemimegalencephaly – which occurs in just a handful of children worldwide each year – have few treatment options and our program at Children’s National offers hope for a bright future.

-Taeun Chang, M.D., director of the Neonatal Neurology and Neonatal Neurocritical Care Program, and Monica Pearl, M.D., director of the Neurointerventional Radiology Program, developed the stroke-inducing approach several years ago as an alternative to traditional epilepsy surgery for infants less than 3 months of age.
+The late Taeun Chang, M.D., former director of the Neonatal Neurology and Neonatal Neurocritical Care Program, and Monica Pearl, M.D., director of the Neurointerventional Radiology Program, developed the stroke-inducing approach several years ago as an alternative to traditional epilepsy surgery for infants less than 3 months of age.
 The procedure has been successful in several patients, including Bella, a little girl who recently celebrated two years of seizure freedom after our groundbreaking treatment.

 This procedure may be possible for your child depending on his or her age.
 For children less than 3 months of age who have seizures that do not stop with seizure medications, this procedure can be possible.